-To uncover the mechanism of EWSB and discover new physics, it is necessary to have accurate theoretical calculations of Standard Model (SM) processes and new physics signatures.
+To unravel the mechanism of EWSB and discover new physics, it is necessary to have accurate theoretical calculations of SM processes and new physics signatures.
 The final states of many processes are quite complex at the LHC.
-The lowest-order (LO) predictions for many SM processes exhibit a significant dependence on the unphysical renormalization and factorization scales that can be traced to the truncation of the perturbation series.
-The scale dependence can be reduced by calculating observables to higher order in perturbation theory.
-Higher-order QCD and, in some cases, electroweak (EW) radiative corrections are needed for accurate SM predictions.
+The lowest-order (LO) predictions for such processes in the SM exhibit a significant dependence on the unphysical renormalization and factorization scales that can be traced to the truncation of the perturbation series.
+The dependence on these parameters can be reduced by calculating observables to higher order in perturbation theory.
+For accurate SM predictions, it is necessary to calculate higher-order QCD and, in some cases, electroweak (EW) radiative corrections.
 For new physics scenarios, it is also important to devise unique signatures to characterize the models.